Freelancer-Protocol/docs/index.md

 Platforms usually charge between 10% and 15% fee to match people together.
 It's a real service, and makes sense to pay the price for the first months of the relationship.

 However, it stops making sense when the parties have known each other for a while or have met outside the platform.
-So they then try to take the relationship directly and it usually is a mess.
+They usually try to have a direct relationship and it usually is a mess.

 ### ⛑ Increased reliability